-The more you unhealthy you eat, the more you gravitate towards activities where the effects of unhealthy food are less noticeable.
-The more intense creative work you do, the more obvious the detriment of unhealthy food and an unhealthy lifestyle is.
+The more unhealthy you eat, the more you gravitate towards activities where the effects of unhealthy food are less noticeable.
+The more intense creative work you do and the more you are focused on learning, the more obvious the detriment of unhealthy food and an unhealthy lifestyle is.

 So on top of putting more of your attention into your inner world, the more of your day you spend learning or in social situations, the higher the stakes are for optimal performance and the more you will notice when you are performing subpar.
 This creates a feedback loop.
 I want to be more creative and productive > I want to eat healthier > I feel better and have more energy > I want to spend more time being creative and productive.

-The more attuned you are to your body, the more you will notice desires for movement.
-You may feel a certain stickiness or stuckness in the mind that some people may interpret as being tired or out of it, but it’s sometimes a desire for movement (the more you regularly move your body, the easier it is to interpret these feelings).
-It doesn’t have to be intense exercise, it can simply be just going outside for a walk or a bike ride, doing some stretching and breathing, or doing some calisthenics.
+The more you pull your attention out of the mind and put it into the body, the more you will notice desires for movement.
+You may feel a certain stickiness or stuckness in the mind that some people may interpret as being stressed, tired or out of it, but sometimes it’s actually a desire for movement.
+The more your attention occupies the body, the easier it is to interpret these feelings.

 You want to remove this idea that exercising is this big scary thing that you have to do and realize that it’s all about building momentum.
 You don’t need to go from no exercise to training for an Ironman triathlon.
 All you have to do is a little more than what you’re doing now.
 And then keep doing that.

 It’s also helpful to focus on how you can make it more enjoyable.
-For example, running is kind of boring for me, but running with a friend is enjoyable.
-Hobbies like (extreme) sports, martial arts and dance are great for making exercise fun.
+For example, running is kind of boring for me, but running with a friend is fun.
+Hobbies like (extreme) sports, martial arts, yoga and dance are great for making exercise more entertaining.